brianhuey/Netflix/baseline/README.md

 <br>/user_sqrt_time - square root of time since user first rated a movie
 <br>/user_center_time - centers the sqrt of time since user first rated around the mean for the user
 <br>/user_time_coefficients - produces the user time coefficient that estimates effect time has on rating probability
+<br>append_global_effect.py - loads the movie avg, user avg, movie time and user time coefficient files and appends the final calculation to a set.
 <br> Extra utilities:
 <br>/sqrt_time - extra sqrt time code, not used
 <br>/time_coefficient - extra time coefficient code, not used